 Exercise is all good and well for the general population looking to burn some body fat, build some muscle, or improve their health.
 Nothing wrong with that whatsoever for them.

 You’re a hockey player, and just because you’re exercising it doesn’t mean it’s going to translate to your on-ice performance.

-You need to be utilizing certain movements, systems, and periodization schedules that coincide with the specific demands of hockey performance.
+You need to utilize certain movements, systems, and periodization schedules that coincide with the specific demands of hockey performance.